opencv/cvbenchmark/README.md

 $$ Score = \frac{\text{Baseline CPU Time}}{\text{CPU Time}} \times 100 $$

 OpenCV's Performance Tests measure the speed of various OpenCV key functions across modules run under controlled conditions.
 The **CPU Time** represents the mean execution time in milliseconds of key OpenCV functions within the performance test suite.
+The final average scores are geometric means of the ratios.

 ## How To Get Scores With Rating